QubesOS/qubes-doc/security/firewall.md

 **3. Allow packets into the qube to reach the service**

 Here no routing is required, only filtering.
-Proceed in the same way as above but store the filtering rule in the '/rw/config/rc.local' script.
+Proceed in the same way as above but store the filtering rule in the `/rw/config/rc.local` script.

+` sudo name /rw/config/rc.local `

 ~~~
 ######################